Easy Pan-Fried Salmon with Teriyaki Glaze

 One of the reasons I LOVE Salmon with Teriyaki Glaze is because it’s the perfect quick-fix meal that hits the dinner table in minutes!
 Plus it’s packed with protein and healthy fats, so I can eat multiple servings of this glazed salmon recipe guilt-free!

-Serve it up with 10-Minute Veggie Fried Rice or Bok Choy with Garlic Sauce and no one will ever know you made dinner in under 30 minutes!
+Craving chicken instead?
+No problem.
+My Teriyaki Chicken recipe is just as easy and delicious and my Karaage is insanelyyyy crispy!
+Serve up your teriyaki with 10-Minute Veggie Fried Rice or Bok Choy with Garlic Sauce and no one will ever know you made dinner in under 30 minutes!

 What You’ll Need